orthopteroid/gewellt-eight/README.md

  weights on the objective function coefficients which performs an annealing / relaxation on the triangle fitting.
 The texture size is 64x64, so the triangle verts only use 6 bits for their position information.
-This makes the 24 verts that make the triangles really only contain 36 bits per glyph.
+This makes the 24 verts that make the triangles really only contain 36 bytes per glyph.
 Glyph metric information takes a few more bytes.

 Below is a clip of the process.
 The left side are where candidate triangle coverage is tested and on the right side